 There is a musical influence bearing in mind that he had been a concert pianist and likes to sing what he calls trot Korean, a sort of pop genre.
 One quote as I remember is that "the silence between notes is as important as the notes themselves."
 One classical reference is that Beethoeven adopted a nephew.

-An uncle through marriage was a lawyer and later a judge.
+An uncle of mine through marriage was a lawyer and later a judge.
 His brother was his partner and the two of them shared divorces.
 Our uncle's wife claimed that her husband tended to save marriages while the brother (who had been divorced) tended to expedite the breakups.
 I should add that the brother was basically a nice guy.

 As usual I would like to note some of the cast and crew who made this series so captivating.
 Researching was difficult because Koreans use different spellings for their westernized names.